jmrr/phd_thesis/Viva/preparation.md

 ## 3. Hand-held object recognition

+* Main purpose: a dataset with so much variability in standard results.
+And we are using these different algorithms to show this variability.
+So this test is not a benchmark but rather an analysis of the dataset so the research community can make use of different number of training images and do analysis etc.

 * From Introduction:
  > *The same images can be used for training and query,
  > therefore training data may contain unsystematic views of an object.
  > Training a classifier with this data may introduce bias and can lead to
  > ``solving'' the dataset, i.e. over fitting the categorisation model to the
  > particularities of the training set.*

-    If training and query sets are of totally different quality, classifiers have it very difficult to overfit, so they will have to learn the particularities of the products in isolation.
+ If training and query sets are of totally different quality, classifiers
+    have it very difficult to overfit, so they will have to learn the particularities of the products in isolation.